okfn/infra/etc/awstats/README.txt

   awstats.${DOMAIN_NAME}.conf

 Edit the file as necessary (instructions in file).
-T
+If you wish to use zmergelog (as is often the case you will need to install the mergelog package (on debian: apt-get intall mergelog).

 ### 2. Symlink